Salt Lake Temple: 2019 to 2027 renovation

-At the end of 2019, the temple was closed for a seismic retrofitting designed to allow it to withstand a magnitude 7.3 earthquake, the strongest expected magnitude in the Salt Lake Valley; work was expected to take about four years.
-Other facilities on Temple Square (and certain parts of the main temple) were to be demolished, reconstructed, and modernized in line with seismic code.
+At the end of 2019, the temple was closed for a seismic retrofitting designed to allow it to withstand a magnitude 7.3 earthquake, the strongest expected magnitude in the Salt Lake Valley.
+Other facilities on Temple Square (and certain parts of the temple) were demolished, reconstructed, and modernized in line with seismic code.

-Mechanical, electrical, and plumbing systems will be replaced, Initially the interior and its historical artifacts were planned to be preserved (although plans were later changed and many historic elements were removed) and plazas and landscaping modified.
-Visitor access and tourism would remain during the entire renovation process, but in regulated and coordinated fashion.
+Mechanical, electrical, and plumbing systems were replaced, Initially the interior and its historical artifacts were planned to be preserved (although plans were later changed and many historic elements were removed) and plazas and landscaping modified.
+Temple Square visitor access and tourism would remain during the entire renovation process, but in regulated and coordinated fashion.

 Prior to 2019, the building had never been decommissioned for renovation and only minor updating of finishes and systems had occurred within the temple proper (although multiple "annex" additions had been added and removed in the past).
 This meant the temple's core historic architecture, layout, and workmanship had been preserved for 126 years.

 Before reconstruction started, church leaders indicated that the temple's unique historicity would be preserved.
 Church employees stated that special efforts would be made to highlight and honor the pioneer craftsmanship and indicated the interiors would essentially remain the same.
 Various renderings were released showing the instruction rooms used for the endowment ceremony would remain intact, with the original layout, woodwork and murals being preserved.